 Viruses and bacteria such as feline herpesvirus and feline calicivirus can cause your kitty to develop upper respiratory tract infections that affect their sinuses, nose, and throat.

-These illnesses are easily spread between cats who live in multi-cat households and shelters or those that spend time outdoors where they can encounter other cats.
+These illnesses are easily spread between cats who live in multi-cat households and shelters or those who spend time outdoors where they can encounter other cats.
 Feline herpesvirus and feline calicivirus are spread through normal activities such as grooming, sharing a food or water bowl, or coughing and sneezing.
-Cats infected with the virus can then easily go on to transmit the illness to other cats within the household, or within the neighborhood.
+Cats infected with the virus can then easily transmit the illness to other cats within the household or within the neighborhood.
 Common symptoms of upper respiratory illness in cats include:

 - Coughing